ok-nick/opensource.contentauth.org/docs/manifest/writing/cawg-id.md

 title: Writing CAWG identity assertions
 ---

-The [Creator Assertions Working Group (CAWG)](https://cawg.io/) identity assertion enables a credential holder to prove control over a digital identity and to use that identity to document a content creator’s role(s) in a C2PA asset’s lifecycle.
+The [Creator Assertions Working Group (CAWG)](https://cawg.io/) identity assertion enables a credential holder to prove control over a digital identity and to use that identity to document a content creator’s role(s) in an asset’s lifecycle.

-The SDK can write and sign claims for CAWG identity assertions provided using an [X.509 certificate](https://cawg.io/identity/1.1/#_x_509_certificates_and_cose_signatures) to sign the identity claims.
-Enterprises or large organizations can use this approach to assert their identity in a particular trust ecosystem; for example, a news organization or publisher.
-The SDK can validate and sign these claims.
+The SDK can write and sign claims for CAWG identity assertions provided using an [X.509 certificate](https://cawg.io/identity/1.1/#_x_509_certificates_and_cose_signatures).

 :::note
-CAWG identity assertions can also be created using an [identity claim aggregator](https://cawg.io/identity/1.1/#_identity_claims_aggregation), but the SDK only read and validate claims for these kinds of assertions.
+CAWG identity assertions can also be created using an [identity claim aggregator](https://cawg.io/identity/1.1/#_identity_claims_aggregation), but the SDK only _read and validate_ claims for these kinds of assertions.
 It cannot write them.
 :::

 ## Using an X.509 certificate

 When providing an identity assertion by using an X.509 certificate, the value of `signer_payload.sig_type` must be `cawg.x509.cose`.
 The signature value must be a COSE signature as described in the [CAWG Identity Assertion technical specification](https://cawg.io/identity/1.1/#_x_509_certificates_and_cose_signatures).

-## Identity assertion

 An identity assertion using an identity claims aggregator has this general form in JSON: